SB2318/ultimatehealth-admin-app/README.md

 #### Report Flow

 A user will be temporarily blocked if they have 3 or more active reports in their report bucket.
+Users are allowed to submit a **report resolution request** if they believe the reports against them are unfair or mistakenly filed.
+These requests will be reviewed by moderators.

 ---